Ravieroy/ravieroy.github.io/_posts/2021-3-30-Android Tips-Part 2.md

 ![pc-2](https://user-images.githubusercontent.com/81288438/113175659-47472b80-9269-11eb-8925-d0eff1959975.png)

 Now you can do all sorts of things like making a directory, editing files etc. For this case I will be making a folder **test_blog** with a file **blog.txt** which we will later copy into our system.
-This will work will any kind of files.
+This will work with all kinds of files.

+**Important: If you will do a ``pwd`` you will see something like this ```/data/data/com.arachnoid.sshelper/files/home/SDCard```.
+Remember this is your path to the SDCard***

 ![pc-3](https://user-images.githubusercontent.com/81288438/113175918-955c2f00-9269-11eb-950f-d626290eb193.png)